Unipisa/diaparser/README.md

 ## Performance

-`DiaParser` provides pretrained models for English, Chinese and other 17 languages of the IWPT 2020 Shared task.
+`DiaParser` provides pretrained models for English, Chinese and other 21 languages from the Universal Dependencies treebanks [v2.6](https://universaxsldependencies.org).
 English models are trained on the Penn Treebank (PTB) with Stanford Dependencies, with 39,832 training sentences, while Chinese models are trained on Penn Chinese Treebank version 7 (CTB7) with 46,572 training sentences.

-The other languages are trained on the Universal Dependencies treebanks [v2.5](https://universaxsldependencies.org).
+The accuracy and parsing speed of these models are listed in the following tables.

-The performance and parsing speed of these models are listed in the following table.
+The first table shows the result of parsing starting from gold tokenized text.
-Notably, punctuation is ignored in all evaluation metrics for PTB, but included in all the others.
+Notably, punctuation is ignored in the evaluation metrics for PTB, but included in all the others.
 The numbers in bold represent state-of-the-art values.

 <table>